"Classic Photo Spots of Hong Kong-style": a review

 Monster Building

-If there is only one representative public housing in Hong Kong, Monster Building is the top choice for most people.
-Recommended shooting angles: ① Shoot upwards from the middle of the "E-shape", it is the most classic angle.
-Use a wide-angle lens for the best effect, and using the panoramic function is also a creative choice. ② For shooting people, it is best to have them stand in a depressed area of the building cluster and be closer to the camera.
+If you only come to photograph one of the most iconic public housing estates in Hong Kong, Monster Building is the top choice for most people.
+Recommended shooting positions: ① In the middle of the 'E-shaped' structure, looking up, is the most classic position.
+Using a wide-angle lens will yield the best results, and utilizing the panorama function is also a creative option. ② For photographing people, it's best to have them stand in the recessed areas of the building cluster and be close to the lens.

-The most worth shooting is the row of pitched tents along the street, which looks like colorful ribbons from a distance.
-Recommended shooting location: There is a large parking building directly opposite Temple Street, where you can take the elevator up and capture the entire street view.
-The 4th floor is an appropriate height for shooting.
+The most photogenic scene is when Temple Street comes alive at night, with the street-side stalls set up, looking like colorful ribbons from a distance.
+Recommended shooting location: There is a large parking building directly opposite Temple Street.
+You can take the elevator up, and from there you can capture the entire street view.
+The 4th floor offers a suitable shooting height.

-Due to being the best spot, the observation deck is always crowded with people.
-It is recommended to go up the mountain around 4 PM and stay until dark to capture different views of the scenery during the day, evening, and night.
-Going earlier can also secure a good spot.
+As this is the best spot, the observation deck is always crowded.
+It is recommended to go up the mountain around 4 PM and stay until it gets dark.
+You can capture different views during the day, at dusk, and at night.
+Going a bit earlier can also help you secure a good spot.

-The design and color scheme of the Tianxing ferry terminal are very retro, as if time has frozen in the old days.
-The white and green walls and stairs, mottled black fans, and shadows cast by the old large windows add a sense of storytelling to this place.
+The Star Ferry Pier has a very retro design and color scheme, as if time has stopped in the old days.
+The white and green walls and stairs, the black mottled fans, and the old large windows casting shadows all add a sense of story to this place.

 Hong Kong MTR Station (Jordan as an example)

-Hong Kong's subway stations are also essential and iconic photo spots.
-People who visit Hong Kong for the first time are often attracted by the colorful mosaic walls in the subway stations.
-Some even get off at every station just to take photos of the different colored walls and station names.
+Hong Kong's MTR stations are also a must-visit classic photo spot.
+Most first-time visitors to Hong Kong are attracted by the variously colored mosaic walls in the major MTR stations.
+Some even get off at each station specifically to photograph the different colored MTR stations and their names.